ronaldslc/quarkus-sample/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+For the best development environment.

+Make sure you have docker installed on your host and open this in the devcontainer provided in vscode.

+The devcontainer will utilise docker-from-docker for building native image

 ## How this project was generated

 1. `sdk install quarkus`